Can I volunteer?

 Enthusiasm!
 Teaching experience and TEFL qualifications are a benefit, but before that on our requirements is enthusiasm.
 The schedule for volunteering can be busy at times, with some physical work (physical work = playing with children/going to a water park).

 We cannot give you the exact start dates until much nearer the time, often the dates change by a few days.
-However if you are teaching, the dates are approximately:
+The following dates are approximate:

 Arrive the last week of April for orientation